brandur/sorg/content/drafts/acid.md

 I talked before about how schemaless databases are often misinterpreted as a feature because they enable fast prototyping.
+Rich Hickey has a great talk where he makes [a distinction between "simple" and "easy"][simple-made-easy], with ***simplicity*** being an elegant process of boxing powerful concepts into useful layers of abstraction, whereas ***ease*** is nearly the opposite, where short term gratification is favored to the detriment of long term prosperity.
+Schemaless databases are not simple; they're easy.

 Data management in a service built on schemaless data store will eventually become so painful that even its most steadfast proponents will acquiesce to allow some form of constraints.
-Life is artificially difficult when your `User` o records aren't even guaranteed to come with an `id` or `email` field.
+Life is artificially difficult when your `User` records aren't even guaranteed to come with an `id` or `email` field.

-By the time an organization hits hundreds of models and thousands of fields, they'll certainly be using some kind of object modeling framework in a desperate attempt to get a few constraints into place.
-By that point though, data is probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of possible edge cases.
+By the time an organization hits hundreds of models and thousands of fields, they'll certainly be using some kind of object modeling framework in a desperate attempt to get a few assurances around data shape into place.
+By that point though, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of edge cases.

-Throw away prototypes are the _only_ place that schemaless data stores should be put to use.
+Throw away prototypes are the _only_ place that schemaless data stores should be put to use (and again, even there I'd question whether it's actually faster or has any measurable merit).
 For services that you want to run in production, the better defined your schema and the more self-consistent your data, the easier your life is going to be.

 ## On scaling (#scaling)